hhaidrr/notes/product-engineering/product-ideas/ui_scaling_issue/problem_document.md

 The command portion is what AI agents are aiming to do like Anthropic.
 However it is still in r&d phase and is trying to tackle very general commands over a whole computer system.
 Not specific per product or tool.

+Checksum.ai can generate Cypress, Playright tests using an AI Agent

 ## Ideal Solution
 To make current UI based interfaces feel significantly slower and frictionful to use than the implemented alternative.